tpradosh/tpradosh/README.md

-### **Hi, my name is Pradosh Thirunavukkarasu and I am currently a computer science undergraduate student @[UC Irvine](https://uci.edu/)**
+### **Hi There, my name is Pradosh Thirunavukkarasu and I am currently a computer science undergraduate student @[UC Irvine](https://uci.edu/)**

 I am currently intersted in computer science and I am studying it at UC Irvine.

  I am currently trying to learn some languages and look to collaborate on projects in the future.